-Have your seen other community people present onscreen and you wondered how they got they command prompt to be so tricked out?
-Yeah, so did I...
-One day I decided I was going to figure out how to customize my command prompt to my liking.
+Have you seen other community people present demos, and you wondered how they got their command prompt to be so tricked out?
+Yeah, so did I… One day I decided I was going to figure out how to customize my command prompt to my liking.
 First thing I had to figure was, what did I want to see in my command prompt?

-Item 2 displays the current user that the command prompt is running as.
-I have multiple ID's I use to access resources and knowing which user is logged in as is helpful.
+• Item 2 displays the current user that the command prompt is running as.
+It’s helpful to know which user is logged in since I have multiple IDs for accessing resources.

 I'm going to walk through each one of these items and show how each one is built.
 But before I can jump into the six items above, let's talk about what executes these settings.

-The information that is displayed when you launch PowerShell is configured by a built-in function called "Prompt".
-You can customize your command prompt by creating your own function called "Prompt" and saving your desired settings inside that function.
-You then add your "Prompt" function to your PowerShell profile and then your settings supersede the built-in prompt function.
+The “Prompt” function configures the information displayed upon launching PowerShell.
+You can customize your command prompt by creating your own function called “Prompt” and saving your desired settings inside that function.
+You then add your “Prompt” function to your PowerShell profile and then your settings supersede the built-in prompt function.

-Some information needed to customize the command prompt can be a bit complex and difficult to understand at first glance.
-I'll do my best to try to explain the code, but don't get down if you struggle with some of these code snippets.
-I pulled some of the snippets directly from Microsoft documentation.
-They don't need any modification at all to be used.
+Some information needed to customize the command prompt can be complex and difficult to understand at first glance.
+I’ll do my best to explain the code, but don’t get down if you struggle with some of these code snippets.
+I pulled some snippets directly from the Microsoft documentation.
+They don’t need any modification at all to be used.
 If you understand what they do at a higher level, then that is enough for you to use this code in your script.

-Looking back at the earlier screencap, the first piece of information displayed in the command prompt is if the command prompt is running "elevated".
+Looking back at the earlier screen cap, the first piece of information displayed in the command prompt is if the command prompt is running “elevated”.
 Elevation of privileges is a concept where the logged-in user should run with the lowest set of privileges, and they elevate their privileges (rights) when they need to change the system.
-Microsoft controls the process of elevating rights with User Access Control (aka UAC).
-If you want to modify your system from your PowerShell command prompt, then the PowerShell command prompt needs to be "elevated" (aka "Run As Administrator") in order to make changes.
+Microsoft controls elevating rights with User Access Control (aka UAC).
+If you want to change your local system from your PowerShell command prompt, then the PowerShell command prompt needs to be “elevated” (aka “Run As Administrator”) in order to make changes.

 Displaying the Current User